SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 }),
 ```

-#### Modify Card Parameters
+#### Modifying Card Parameters

-On current version, card parameters config is hardcoded on `OpfGooglePayService` service.
-The config can be overwriten by extending `OpfGooglePayService` and overwriting below object:
+The card parameters configuration is hardcoded on the `OpfGooglePayService` service.
+You can customize the default card parameters configuration by extending `OpfGooglePayService` and overwriting the following object:

 ```ts
   protected readonly defaultGooglePayCardParameters: any = {